Are you curious about how to use watercolor pencils? Learn these easy techniques for using these fun pencils in your artwork.

 Dry Pencil on Wet Paper

 Using a dry pencil on wet paper is a fun way to get details in your work.
-Simply wet the area and apply the pencil to the wet area.
+Wet the area and apply the pencil to the wet area.

 If desired, you can smooth the pencil with a brush.
 This is a great technique for shading.